dajat/DNS-Azure/README.md

 <img src="https://imgur.com/kMJS8WN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Inside of the DC, we can edit the A-record "mainframe" by updating the IP address to 8.8.8.8.
 Next, we can go back to Client 1 and ping "mainframe" in the command line and observe that the old IP address still remains.
 To observe the local DNS cache we can enter "ipconfig /all" to see that the old IP address is still listed.
 Next, we can flush the DNS cache by entering "ipconfig /flushDNS" to remove the previous cache.
-Lastly, we can ping "mainframe" again and observe that the new IP address was added, as the previous cache was flushed.
-This exercise showcases the importance of flushing cache and ensuring that they DNS is up-to-date.
+Lastly, we can ping "mainframe" again and observe that the new IP address was added.
+This exercise showcases the importance of flushing cache and ensuring that the DNS is up-to-date.
 </p>
 <br />
 <h2>Creating CNAME Records in Active Directory</h2>